-During the Pandemic Flu of 1918, the administration of Bellevue Hospital gave their student nurses the option of going home while the deadly disease raged through New York City.
+The administration of Bellevue Hospital gave their student nurses the option of going home while the deadly Pandemic Flu of 1918 raged through New York City.

 And eleven of those student nurses lost their lives while serving their patients.
 That’s dedication.

 It is difficult today to image the horror of the situation these student nurses found themselves in.
 Antibiotics hadn’t been discovered yet, and the treatment regimen for flu patients consisted of aspirin, fluids, and morphine or laudanum.
 Overwhelmed by the sheer number of patients, the nurses could barely keep up with the all the blood and bodily fluids produced by the sick and dying.